 Scene 2: Knoxville, Tennessee.
 University, School of Architecture.
 I met my people.
 I found a profession to match my creative and analytic skill set.
 I worked for professors, with other students, programmed 4-H Camps, and designed, designed, designed.
 I learned and grew and changed.
 I became a better, smarter person and a better, smarter student.

 Scene 3: New Orleans, Louisiana.
 I learned how much I didn't know.
 I went to parades and learned how to build buildings, build costumes, build communities.
 I found new ideas in the urban environment.
-Tobacco and jazz clubs, Mardi Gras parades, flooding cities, decaying streets.
+Tobacco smoke in jazz clubs, Mardi Gras parades, flooding cities, decaying streets.
 I found problems, with my city, with my world, but I also found mentors and networks and the resources to solve them.
 It's where I am now and what shapes me from here.

 Eskew+Dumez+Ripple, New Orleans, LA, US, Designer